VictorVysh/BashToC/README.md

 #BashToC:

-NOTE that this scprit just make from your scrpit c program like
+NOTE that this scprit just make from your scrpit -> C program like

 "#define SCRPIT "echo Hello world"